Oriented Borel-Moore homologies of toric varieties: Homology groups of toric varieties

-In this subsection we show the power of the description for homology groups of toric varieties, by showing trough examples how it is possible to determine the algebraic cobordism $\Omega_*(X_\Delta)$ for an arbitrary toric variety $X_\Delta$.
-There does not seem to be a single nice formula for all the relations as in the case of Chow groups, but the computation is still more or less mechanical.
-The main idea is to take a toric resolution $X_{\widetilde{\Delta}} \to X_\Delta$ of $X_\Delta$, compute the algebraic cobordism of the smooth toric variety $X_{\widetilde{\Delta}}$, and then use the descent sequence of \cite{Karu2} to determine $\Omega_*(X_\Delta)$.
+In this subsection we apply the results obtained above in order to show through examples that it is sometimes possible to fully determine the structure of $\Omega_*(X_\Delta)$ where $X_\Delta$ is a singular toric variety.
+The main idea is to take a toric resolution $X_{\widetilde{\Delta}} \to X_\Delta$ of $X_\Delta$, compute the algebraic bordism of the smooth toric variety $X_{\widetilde{\Delta}}$, and then use geometric arguments to determine $\Omega_*(X_\Delta)$.
+We will start with a general proposition, showing that oriented Borel--Moore homology theories satisfying localization and descent also satisfy a certain cosheaf condition.